torsten-rupp/bar/README.md

 * encrypt archive content with gcrypt algorithms (BLOWFISH, TWOFISH, AES, a. o.),
 * asymmetric encryption with RSA,
+* create PAR2 checksum files,
 * store archives directly on external server via ftp or scp, sftp, webDAV, webDAVs, SMB/CIFS,
-* with external tools: store archives on CD/DVD/BD including error correction codes,
-* support storage on a generic device,
+* store archives on CD/DVD/BD and add error correction codes with the external tool dvdisaster, on a generic device,
 * multicore support for compression and encryption,
 * server mode with included scheduler for doing backups regularly.
   Controlling the server can be done via network connection